bootchk/solabile/myShows.md

 It was destroyed by gusts when the gallery door was opened.
 I had assembled it for the first time at installation.

-It's not a solar mobile.
+Not a solar mobile.
 But it *would* be if the balloons were black.
 Then it would *slowly* move as sunlight struck different parts throughout the day.
 Like a [solar balloon.](https://en.wikipedia.org/wiki/Solar_balloon)

 The work is ephemeral.
 Mylar helium balloons won't stay inflated very long since helium atoms are small and leak.
-The white, air-filled balloons are still in my studio, inflated after five years.
+The silver, air-filled balloons are still in my studio, inflated after five years.

 ![My work titled Inversion](/assets/Inversion.jpg)
 <pre>